Azure-Samples/msdocs-python-flask-azure-container-apps/README.md

-# Deploy a Python (Django) app to Azure to Azure Containers Apps
+# Deploy a Python (Flask) app to Azure to Azure Containers Apps

 This Python web app is a simple restaurant review application built with the [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
 The web app stores application data in PostgreSQL with environment variables defining the connection info.